● To enhance the knowledge and understanding about food, nutrition and lifestyle cultures

 completing 3 years between Abu Dhabi and Dubai as a manager, consultant, researcher and Pilates Teacher she returned back to NYC.
 Kelly enjoys volunteer work and has volunteered at various locations including soup kitchens in her home state of Maine and her current home in NYC, cacao farming in the hill tribes of Mindanao, refugee support in Paris, and teaching Pilates at Dubai Foundation for Women and Children in the UAE.

 Kelly’s approach to working with clients includes evidence-based research outcomes combined

 with common sense and a sense of humor.
-Research has shown a rise in anxiety and
+Research has shown a recent rise in anxiety and

 depression, which may overlap with one’s food choices and general confusion about what to eat.